ratherforky/glossy-haskell-game/README.md

 ## Adding new packages

+In all cases, run `stack build` again after changing things.

-Edit `package.yaml` and add the desired package to `dependencies:`.
+Most of the time you can just edit `package.yaml` and add the desired package to `dependencies:`.

 If that doesn't work, check [Stackage](https://www.stackage.org) to see if it's available there.
 It may be in one resolver (eg. LTS 12.18), but not another (eg. Nightly 2018-11-17, the one we're using).
 If this is the case, change the resolver in `stack.yaml`.